 - Carnegie Library Building – 451 E. Mitchell Street

-More information on the tour is available at at Hemingway's Michigan.
+More information on the tour is available at Hemingway’s Michigan.

-While you are here, visit the Little Travers Historical Sociey at 100 Depot to view its perennial Hemingway exhibit.
-And stop by Arlington Jewelers for a visit with a local Hemingway expert.
+While you are here, visit the Little Traverse Historical Society at 100 Depot to view its perennial Hemingway exhibit.
+And stop by Arlington Jewelers for a visit with a local Hemingway expert, Chris Struble.